b-harvest/somnia-validators/README.md

 ### Guidelines

 - Ensure all URLs are accessible and working
-- Profile images should be in PNG, JPG, or SVG format (max 1MB file size)
+- Profile and background images should be in PNG, JPG, or SVG format (max 1MB file size for profile, max 2MB for background)
 - Use the same filename for both your JSON profile and image (with appropriate extensions)
 - Keep descriptions concise and professional
 - Make sure your JSON file is valid and properly formatted